Technology to Help You

 How do I apply?

 If you are receiving a service through Social Care or Health Care, you can ask your assigned worker to make a referral for you.
-We also have a demonstration flat which you can visit to learn more about the equipment.
-To request a care alarm or visit the demo flat, please contact us.
+You can also contact directly to request a package of equipment / service to be set up.